Skip to main content

-My principal teaching subjects are financial economics, investment, capital markets and banking.
+My principal teaching subjects are financial economics, corporate finance, investment, capital markets and banking.
 I also have a great interest in macroeconomics, particularly on the interrelationships between productivity growth, technological change and economic growth according to both mainstream and heterodox growth theories.

 In 2021/22 I will teach the following modules:

 I will also participate in activities arranged by the Economics Department academic team to help students on the development of their employability as prospective economists and analysts.

 In the past I also taught the following modules: